 Sielle was employed by the National Gallery, the Tate Gallery and the Imperial War Museum.
 At the National Gallery, according to his own account, he was commissioned by the Director, Sir Kenneth Clark, to reframe J.M.W.
-Turner’s The Fighting Teméraire and Interior at Petworth, with new frames finished in silver rather than gold, an innovatory step which met with a mixed reception.
-At the Tate, he was asked to replace unfashionable or inadequate frames, some of them damaged originals, on as many as 50 pictures from 1949 to 1956, including Benjamin Robert Haydon's Punch or May Day in 1956, and John Frederick Lewis's Edfou, Upper Egypt.
+Turner’s The Fighting Teméraire and Interior at Petworth, with new frames finished in silver rather than gold, an innovatory step which met with a mixed reception, c.1935 (see also National Gallery archive, NG16/268/1).
+At the Tate, he worked initially framing pictures in 1935 (NG13/1/11) and was asked to replace unfashionable or inadequate frames, some of them damaged originals, on as many as 50 pictures from 1948 to 1956, including Benjamin Robert Haydon's Punch or May Day in 1956, and John Frederick Lewis's Edfou, Upper Egypt.
 In his 1951 articles in The Artist, he reproduced a revealing ‘before’ and ‘after’ example of reframing for the Tate, in the form of J.M.W.
 Turner’s Angel standing in the Sun, first exhibited in 1846.
 Instead of a dynamic rococo-revival frame, perhaps the original, which he was asked to replace, he has substituted a more static frame in ‘muted gold’, a ‘formal repetition…, allowing the rhythm of the passage in the picture full play’.
+In the five years, 1949-53, he was paid more than £1700 for work at the Tate (NG 13/1/14-15).
 Sielle's work for the Tate Gallery, framing both old and modern pictures, deserves study in greater depth.
 At the Imperial War Museum he undertook framing work on a number of pictures from 1975 to 1977.

 Pictures in other public collections in Sielle frames include John Napper's Queen Elizabeth II, 1953 (Corporation of Liverpool) and David Poole's The Silver Jubilee Luncheon, 1978 (Guildhall Art Gallery).
 A series of photographs shows the production of the Napper frame.
 Other collections with frames by Sielle, according to his own account, include Buckingham Palace and the White House.
-He also produced some frames for the Walker Art Gallery, Liverpool, in 1960, and for commercial galleries including the Leicester Galleries (1951), the Marlborough Gallery (1950-2), the Redfern Gallery (1951) and, apparently, Gimpel (1950-1, 1960) (Sielle probably worked for these galleries over a longer period than the documented dates given here).
+He also produced some frames for the Walker Art Gallery, Liverpool, including for Mengs’s Self-portrait, Paulus Bor’s Magdalen and Matthew Smith’s Black Hat (Morris 2013 pp.107-8), and for commercial galleries such as the Leicester Galleries (1951), the Marlborough Gallery (1950-2), the Redfern Gallery (1951) and, apparently, Gimpel (1950-1, 1960) (Sielle probably worked for these galleries over a longer period than the documented dates given here).

 Sources: information kindly supplied by Alice Sielle and from the remaining papers of Robert Sielle (Tate Archive); also information from Imperial War Museum files, including Sielle's notice of his 1980 partnership (information from Jenny Wood, October 2007).
 The Art of Framing.
 An Exhibition of Pictures Framed by Robert Sielle, British Craft Centre, 1975; Obituary, The Times 26 May 1983; Robert Sielle, ‘The Art of Framing’, The Artist, vol.41, March-May 1951, pp.10-11, 32-3, 67-8; Don Shakespeare, 'The Most Renowned Practising Framer in the United Kingdom', Art Dealer & Framer, vol.5, Illinois, April 1978, pp.9-13, 58 (for Nick Hawker).
 The above text has been prepared with help from Lynn Roberts.
 For abbreviations, see Resources and bibliography.